CONTENTS

 III.
 MANUFACTURING INDUSTRIES IN INDIA

-are the yearly fluctuation of capacity utilization
+FLj: fluctuation of capacity utilization of j sector,

-OUT CU = ------ X 100 CAP
+CU = ------ X 100

-OUT: output CAP: production capacity
+CAP: production capacity

-According to this way, following 9 sectors
+According to this way, following 9 sectors were selected.

 Large Fluctuation

-1 Diesel Engine Industry, 2 Radio Receiver Industry,
+1 Diesel Engine Industry,

 Small Fluctuation

-3 Cement Industry, 4 Soda Ash Industry,
+4 Soda Ash Industry,

 High Capacity Utilization

-5 Power Transformer Industry, 6 Electric Motor Industry,
+5 Power Transformer Industry,

 Low Capacity Utilization

-7 Ceramic Insulator Industry (low tension), 8 Lead Industry,
+7 Ceramic Insulator Industry (low tension),

 Others